EddibN/HTML-CSS-Essentials/README.md

   - The user will be able to se both the prices and the services such as access to a personal trainer.

 ![Sign Up](https://github.com/EddibN/HTML-CSS-Essentials/blob/main/assets/images/readme/sign-up-page.png)

+### Validator Testing

+- HTML
+  - No errors were returned when passing through the official [W3C validator]
+- CSS
+  - No errors were found when passing through the official [(Jigsaw) validator]

+## Deployment

+This section should describe the process you went through to deploy the project to a hosting platform (e.g. GitHub)

+- The site was deployed to GitHub pages.
+The steps to deploy are as follows:
+  - In the GitHub repository, navigate to the Settings tab
+  - Navigate and select the main Branch
+  - Press deploy and wait.